Treatment for Knee Pain in Kirkland, WA

 As a fellowship-trained board-certified orthopedic surgeon, Dr. Camille Clinton delivers state-of-the-art treatment to patients experiencing knee pain.
 Dr. Clinton is dedicated to providing patient-centered care and takes the time to discuss all treatment options in an effort to preserve and improve patient lifestyles.
-As a former athlete herself, Dr. Clinton understands the desire to return to the sports and activities you love and utilizes an individualized approach to ensure optimal care and results.
-Call to schedule an appointment with Dr. Camille Clinton today!
+As a former collegiate athlete, Dr. Clinton understands the desire to return to the sports and activities you love and utilizes an individualized approach to ensure optimal care and results.
+Call to schedule an appointment with Dr. Clinton today!

 Anterior Knee Pain

 Patellofemoral knee pain, or anterior knee pain, is the most common cause of knee pain, especially in females.
 It usually causes a deep pain in the front area of the knee, which often is worse with climbing stairs, squatting, running, and sitting with the knees bent.
 There is usually no swelling, catching or locking, but the knee may feel like it is going to buckle.

 The kneecap—or patellofemoral—area is prone to pain for a number of reasons.
 The kneecap is a small bone but bears a great deal of load.
 During certain activities, 3 to 6 times a person’s body weight may be placed across the patellofemoral joint.
 Certain anatomic factors predispose some people to patellofemoral pain and overload.
 Dynamic factors, like tightness in the iliotibial band or weakness in the quadriceps and hip can also contribute to patellofemoral knee pain.

 Non-Surgical Treatment for Knee Pain